adammansfield/autohotkey-style-guide/README.md

 ### Function Names

 * Function names start with a capital letter and have a capital letter for each new word: MyExcitingFunction.
-* If a function is private to that script, then consider prefixing an underscore.
+* May prefix function names with the filename then an underscore.
+* May postfix an underscore to private functions.

 ## Comments